Gordon-Dry/REFUSE/README.md

 ## Things that still need to be looked at
 * In-situ fuel production, both stock and Kerbalism based
+* Fuel tank costs, especially B9 tanks, which currently receive a very brute force approach to patch the supported fuels (to avoid mod-specific dependencies)
+* Possible side-effects of the aggressive patching of all cases of B9 switches that have moduleId "fuelSwitch"

 ## Dependencies
 * ModuleManager